yammer/sched.do/README.md

 stack.
 It has an RSpec and Turnip test suite which should be run before committing to the master branch.

+Please remember that this will be open-sourced at some point, so don't commit any passwords or API keys.
+Those should go in config variables like `ENV['API_KEY']`.

 Laptop setup
 ------------